 Some tear-away stabilizer is fusible and often it it applied to the front of the fabric.
 Unlike standard fusible and cut-away, the stabilizer is removed when you're finished.

 Water-Soluble - This stabilizer is temporary like tear-away, but instead of tearing it away, the stabilizer dissolves in water.

 It's useful for marking a pattern, but it can be used on the back of your work as well.

 When and Why You Should Use Stabilizer

 Stretchy Fabrics - This is the most common reason people reach for stabilizer.
 Having this material in place on knits or other fabrics that stretch prevents your embroidery from becoming distorted as you stitch.
+It's almost always needed when stitching on t-shirts.
 For these uses, you can use temporary stabilizer.
 However, if your embroidery will be washed frequently, you may want to consider leaving it in place for more support.

 Thin or Light-Colored Fabrics - If you have ever embroidered on a semi-sheer or light fabric and could see the back of your work, using stabilizer can fix that.
 The extra layer, even if it's a lightweight stabilizer, prevents your work from showing through.
+Redwork is a perfect example, as the dark colored floss will show through the white fabric.
 Permanent stabilizer is a good choice for this.